Soft Phonon Charge-Density Wave Formation in the Kagome Metal KV$_3$Sb$_5$

 Elastic scattering measured at ${\bf Q}=(3.5,0,0.5)$ reveals a gradual onset of the CDW peak intensity below $T_{\rm CDW}$, demonstrating the second-order character of the CDW transition in KV$_3$Sb$_5$ [Fig.~\ref{Figure1}(f)], consistent with previous results \cite{scagnoli2024}.
-IXS scans at various temperatures for ${\bf Q}=(1.5,1.5,4.5)$ (an $L$-point) are shown in Fig.~\ref{Figure2}(a), revealing a band of scattering with a maximum intensity at $\sim13$~meV that does not change significantly with temperature, and a mode that softens from $\sim7$~meV towards the elastic line, upon cooling from 140~K to $T_{\rm CDW}$.
+IXS scans at various temperatures for ${\bf Q}=(1.5,1.5,4.5)$ (an $L$-point) are shown in Fig.~\ref{Figure2}(a), revealing a band of scattering with a maximum intensity at $\sim13$~meV that does not change significantly with temperature, and a mode that softens from $\sim6.5$~meV towards the elastic line, upon cooling from 140~K to $T_{\rm CDW}$.
+The electron-phonon coupling $\lambda$ is related to the soft mode energy $E_{\rm sm}$ and the amplitude mode energy $E_{\rm am}$ via $\lambda=(E_{\rm am}/E_{\rm sm})^2$.
+For KV$_3$Sb$_5$, our measurements show $E_{\rm sm}\approx 6.5$~meV at 140~K, and Ref.~\cite{Wu2022} shows $E_{\rm am}\approx12$~meV, which lead to $\lambda\approx3.4$.
+This value is reasonably large, and similar to the value inferred for CsV$_3$Sb$_5$ \cite{Liu2022}.

 To quantitatively assess the temperature-evolution of phonons in Fig.~\ref{Figure2}(a), the IXS spectrum at each temperature is presented in Fig.~\ref{Figure2}(b), which are fitted to the sum of a resolution-limited elastic peak, three resolution-limited phonon modes with energies between $\sim9$~meV and $\sim13$~meV, and a damped harmonic oscillator (DHO) that characterizes the low-lying mode, after convolution with the instrumental resolution.
 The DHO takes the form: